Guechmed/X3D_Feature_Extraction/README.md

 # X3D_Feature_Extraction

-This repository contains code to extract **video features using the `x3d_m` backbone**, given a folder of input videos.
+This repository contains code to extract **video features using the `x3d_m` model, given a folder of input videos.

 > ⚠️ This code is intended for research purposes .